GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 5. Ensuring SortedSet and Queue remain valid after renumbering

 **How you solved it:**
-_Explain your solution approach and what helped you figure it out - research, consulting documentation, debugging with breakpoints, testing with simple examples, refactoring your design, etc._

-**Your Answer:**

 Solution approach:
 1. **Designed RemoveCourseAndShift()** to return a mapping of oldId→newId for all renamed courses